Homotopy in Exact Categories: Quasi-Abelian Categories

 \begin{defn} Let $\mathpzc{E}$ be an additive category with all kernels and cokernels.
 A morphism $f:E\rightarrow F$ in $\mathpzc{E}$ is said to be \textbf{strict} if $\textrm{Coim}(f)\rightarrow\textrm{Im}(f)$ is an isomorphism. \end{defn}

-\begin{prop} Let $\mathpzc{E}$ be a finitely bicomplete additive category. \begin{enumerate} \item A monic is strict if and only if it is the kernel of some morphism.
-In this case it is the kernel of its cokernel.\\ \item An epic is strict if and only if it is the cokernel some morphism.
+\begin{prop}[\cite{qacs} Remark 1.1.2] Let $\mathpzc{E}$ be a finitely complete and cocomplete additive category. \begin{enumerate} \item A monic is strict if and only if it is the kernel of some morphism.
+In this case it is the kernel of its cokernel. \item An epic is strict if and only if it is the cokernel some morphism.
 In this case it is the cokernel of its kernel. \end{enumerate} \end{prop}

 \begin{proof} \begin{enumerate} \item Let $f:E\rightarrow F$ and write $i_{f}:\textrm{Ker}(f)\rightarrow E$ for the canonical map.
 Let us show that $i_{f}$ is strict.
 First note that for any monic $A\rightarrow B$, the coimage is $\textrm{id}:A\rightarrow A$.
 Let us compute the image of $i_{f}$.
 It is given by